 Sadly, some people have an idea of potatoes being “unhealthy” and “fattening”, which led into consumers eating less potatoes or eliminating them all together.
 But truth is, potatoes are the real superfood, they contain no fat, are rich in potassium, fiber, magnesium and vitamin B6.
 Potatoes are nutritious, delicious and versatile.

 I’m sure once you try this recipe, it will become a regular on your menu too.
 If you decide to make this recipe, please share a picture and tag #LittleSunnyKitchen as I would love to see your creations!

-- 2 bunches of fresh coriander (can be substituted with 1 tsp dry coriander)
+- 2 bunches fresh coriander can be substituted with 1 tsp dry coriander

 - 4 cloves garlic

 - 1/2 lemon

 - Start with washing the potatoes, peeling them and cutting into medium-sized cubes.

 - Fry the cubed potatoes until they change their colour and become crispy, then set aside.

 - Mash garlic cloves and fry along with fresh coriander for about two minutes.

 - Add juice of half a lemon, salt and paprika.